There are plenty of articles circulating with obvious remote working tips like “set up a designated workspace” or “take regular breaks”.

 But how about the really important tips like “don’t turn yourself into a potato” or “be more cat”?

-Digital marketing agency Signify Digital have put together 5 top tips for remote working.
+Digital marketing agency Signify Digital have put together 5 top tips for working remotely.

 Here are 5 remote working tips you actually need in your life:

 Remote working tip #1: Don’t turn into a potato

 The Twitter world exploded last week when an employee tweeted a photo of her boss as a potato.
 Lizet Ocampo is the political director at People for the American Way.
 Whilst we all adjust to remote working due to the Coronavirus outbreak Lizet is keeping her business moving through regular video conference calls with her team.

 Unfortunately Lizet had downloaded some funny filters for non-work related video calls and one of these was applied to her profile for their Monday morning meeting.
 Lizet explains “I just kind of gave up and stayed as a potato for the rest of the call.”

 Whilst this situation proved entertaining some bosses might not see the humour in situations like this.
 Key remote working tip – test your video conferencing tools before you dial in to a live call with colleagues!